sukeniklab/CHE600/Class_04/README.md

 #!/bin/bash
 echo "Let’s all go to the $1!
 We can buy some $2"
 ```
-$1 and $2 stand for two inputs that will be supplied by the user following the command.
+$1 and $2 stand for two variables that will be supplied by the user following the command.
 They should be separated by a space.
+These are similar to other variables in bash that are called using the \$ sign, but \$1, \$2, and all numbers cannot be used for variables since they are used for argument passing.

 2. Make the file executable using